Benefits of Getting an Ultrasound During Pregnancy

 10. Detect abnormalities of the uterus, especially in women with a history of previous miscarriages or problem pregnancies.

 11. Detect developmental abnormalities in the growing baby that would influence where baby should be delivered and what preparations need to be made beforehand.
-Abnormalities of heart, lung, and intestinal development can, if detected early, alert parents and healthcare providers to deliver the baby in facilities equipped to begin management immediately after birth.
+Abnormalities of heart, lung and intestinal development can, if detected early in an ultrasound during pregnancy, alert parents and healthcare providers to deliver the baby in facilities equipped to begin management immediately after birth.
 Oftentimes, early recognition and early treatment can be lifesaving.

 12. Assist in medical or surgical procedures: amniocentesis, chorionic villus sampling, trying to turn a breech baby, fetoscopy, or intrauterine transfusion.